davide-colombo/davide-colombo/README.md

 Who am I?

+I can describe my journey as two parts: the first part was centered around my body, the second and actual part is centered around my mind.

+## First part of the Journey: the body

 Since I was able to move my feet on the ground I fell in love with sports.

 My journey starts as a little kid at the age of 5 playing soccer at the team in my little town.